uoftgasa/uoftgasa.github.io/markdown/index.md

 - **What's my maximum commute time?**
 	- Check out [WalkScore's webapp](https://www.walkscore.com/score/50-saint-george-st-toronto-on-canada?utm_campaign=tilefooter&utm_medium=address_search&utm_source=padmapper.com) and click the pencil next to 'Commute to Downtown Toronto' to enter an new address and calculate commute times.
 - **What utilities am I prepared to cover in addition to rent?**
-	- Heat - strongly depends on the type of heating the insulation of the rental unit, usually upwards of $70/month but can be $0 is your heating fully electric
+	- Heat - strongly depends on the type of heating the insulation of the rental unit, usually upwards of $70/month but can be $0 if your heating is fully electric
 	- Water - typically around $30/month in a one bedroom, but can be higher if you have appliances like a dishwasher or laundry machine
 	- Hydro - typically around $75/month in a one bedroom apartment, but can be much higher if your heating system is electricity based (i.e. electric baseboards)

+	Overall, utilities can cost anywhere from $50-$200 per month depending on your type of residence.
+If you are renting part of a house, utilities are more likely to be included in your rental rate, but you should check with your landlord explicitly about all. utilities.
 - **Does the building I'm considering take part in the city's recycling/composting program?**
 	- If sustainability is important to you, it's worth investigating how garbage collection works.
 Make sure you check on the disposal area when you visit - if your bins are accessible from the street they might fill up before you have a chance to deposit your trash.
 - **Are things like internet and cable included in my budget?**
-	- Ontario telecoms are dominated by two major players, Bell and Rogers, who offer services at pretty exorbitant prices (although some of their bundled services may have value).
-Paying the higher price doesn't guarantee you better service than their smaller competitors provide, and it's worth investigating internet-only alternatives like TekSavvy, Start, and VMedia.
+	- These are almost never included in any rental.
+Ontario telecoms are dominated by two major players, Bell and Rogers.
+They are generally the most expensive options, although some of their bundled services may have value.
+It's worth investigating internet-only alternatives like TekSavvy, Start, and VMedia.
 - **Are there other amenities I'm interested in?**
 	- Seriously consider whether you need air conditioning - Canada may have a reputation as a cold country, but typical summer days in Toronto have a [humidex](https://www.ccohs.ca/oshanswers/phys_agents/humidex.html) (a combination of temperature and relative humidity) over 30.
 Basement apartments tend to remain relatively cool, but above ground units benefit from window or central AC.
-	- I talked a lot about air conditioning, can you tell I wrote this during the summer?
-For winter concerns, remember that regardless of where you live, if you're not on a major road, you'll be low priority for road and sidewalk clearing.
+	- For winter concerns, remember that regardless of where you live, if you're not on a major road, you'll be low priority for road and sidewalk clearing.
 The solution in Toronto seems to be for everyone and their dog to absolutely blanket the sidewalks with salt- this has a lot of its own dangers, turning fluffy snow into half melty ice slicks.
 Invest in some waterproof footwear with decent traction and it won't matter what kind of street you live on!

 ##### Rental Listing Sites